WZOO-FM: History

 As a result, Mr. Bulmer received construction permits to construct new FM stations in Edgewood, Ohio (Ashtabula, Ohio, WZOO-FM), North Baltimore, Ohio (WHMQ FM, Findlay, Ohio, now WPFX), Royal Center, Indiana (WHZR (FM) "Hoosier 103" in Logansport, Indiana) and WJBI-FM in Windslow (Augusta-Waterville, Maine).
 Bulmer constructed three of those four stations (he gave the WJBI-FM permit back to the FCC, as the economy had hit the skids in the early 1990s) and built an entire group of new FM stations from construction permits.
 Arguably, 102 ZOO was Bulmer's most successful station in the group.
 Having constructed the station in late 1988 for approximately $140,000, he sold the station to Richard and David Rowley of Ashtabula in May 1999.
 Bulmer recently sold his last stations, WDOE (AM) and WBKX (FM) ("96 Kix FM") in Dunkirk-Fredonia, New York and he is now retired, spending time between homes in Pennsylvania and Florida.

 The station was most commonly known under the nickname "102 ZOO" right after going on the air in 1989 right up until October 2007.
 It has, however, changed its slogan several times from originally being "The Exciting FM" in 1989 and into the early 1990s when it operated under a Top 40 format.

 Then, in the mid 90s, 102 ZOO changed format to become a Hot AC (hot adult contemporary) station.
 It also changed its slogan to "No Rap, No Metal, No Way".
 In the early 2000s, when the station was sold by local owners, brothers Richard & David Rowley to Clear Channel.
 102 ZOO changed its slogan again to "Your Hit Music Station".
 The station remained Hot AC until flipping back to a Top 40 (CHR) format in September 2006.
 Then, in October 2007, Media One Radio Group (who acquired the station from Clear Channel) switched 102 ZOO to a classic hits format on October 5, 2007, as its current Magic 102.5.

+Lilly Broadcasting, owner of WICU-TV and operator of WSEE-TV in Erie, Pennsylvania, acquired Media One's radio stations in Ashtabula and Jamestown, New York, in December 2025 for a combined $4 million.